Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.6.2
+- Optimized the checkbook management code and fixed minor bugs.
+- Added an option to hide sub-transactions to allow sorting in the transaction list.
+- Fixed a display bug in statistics when directly selecting a year.

+Radinus 1.6.1
+- Optimized the checkbook management code and fixed minor bugs.

 Radinus 1.6
 - Fixed a bug in Assignment statistics
 - Checkbook and check management